tajpatel58/PyTorch-Practice/PyTorch-Notes.md

 - The purpose of the "requires_grad" argument when creating a tensor is to compute derivates with respect to these variables.
 - Once we set requires_grad = True, whenever we apply an operation to this tensor, the operation will be tracked and the computation to get the derivative of the original tensors variables will be tracked.
 For example: if x is a tensor, then y=x+2, y is also a tensor. y will be stored with grad_fn = "AddBackward0" which indicates how to get the derivative of x from y.
 - The "backward" method can be called to compute intermediate derivates.
 Consider if z = y * y(element wise), y = x+2.
-Then z.backward() will compute dz, while keeping track how the derivate of y can be obtained from this.
-Then from dy we can compute dx.
+Then z.backward() will compute dz/dy, then computes dy/dx, then applies Chain Rule.
+- These "steps" form a Dynamic Computation Graph which is stored when operations are written.
+- Graph nodes tend to be variables and arrows are mathematical operations.